SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | WindRAD | Working |
 | X-EUVI | Partially working |

-Annotation: X-EUVI is fully functional, just not fully activated.
+Annotation: X-EUVI is fully functional, but the X-Ray channel is inactive, only EUV is being transmitted.

 ### PROBA-1 [Norad 26958]